AnkitDroidGit/git-basics-for-newbies/README.md

     Visit your branch and merge your branch.

 16. On you local repo, pull master again before macking any other changes, follow the steps again.

+### How to contribute

+1. Fork the project & clone locally and mentioned above.
+2. Create a branch, naming it either a suggetion: `git checkout -b suggetion/that-new-suggetion`
+3. Code and commit your changes.
+Bonus points if you write a [good commit message](https://chris.beams.io/posts/git-commit/): `git commit -m 'Add some suggetion'`
+4. Push to the branch: `git push origin suggetion/that-new-suggetion`
+5. Create a pull request for your branch 🎉